 This was said by the Blessed One, said by the Arahant, as I have heard:

-“Bhikkhus, these four things are trifling, easily obtained, and blameless.
+“Bhikkhus, these four things are trifling, easily obtained, and |blameless::irreproachable, faultless [anavajja]|.
 What four?
-1) Robes made from discarded rags, bhikkhus, are trifling, easily obtained, and blameless.
+1) A robe made from discarded rags, bhikkhus, is trifling, easily obtained, and blameless.
 2) Lumps of alms food, bhikkhus, are trifling, easily obtained, and blameless.
 3) Lodging at the foot of a tree, bhikkhus, is trifling, easily obtained, and blameless.
 4) Fermented urine as medicine, bhikkhus, is trifling, easily obtained, and blameless.
 Bhikkhus, these four things are trifling, easily obtained, and blameless.
-When a bhikkhu is |content with::pleased with, satisfied with [tuṭṭha]| what is trifling, easily obtained, and blameless, I say that this is one of the factors of the |spiritual life::ascetic life, monkhood [sāmañña]|.”
+When a bhikkhu is |content with::pleased with, satisfied with [tuṭṭha]| what is trifling, easily obtained, and blameless, I say that he has a key factor of the |spiritual life::ascetic life, monkhood [sāmañña]|.”

 The Blessed One spoke on this matter.
 In this regard, it is said:

-“For one who is content with the blameless,
+“For one content with what is blameless,

-with what is trifling and easily obtained;
+with little that is easily obtained;

-robes, drink, and food;
+robes, drink, and food —

-There is no |vexation::affliction, irritation [vighāta]| of mind,
+there is no |vexation::affliction, irritation [vighāta]| for the mind,

-are conducive to the spiritual life;
+suitable for the spiritual life;

 and |diligent::doing one’s work or duty well, with alertness, carefulness and care [appamatta]| bhikkhu.”